temitayopelumi/temitayopelumi/README.md

 - 🌱 I’m currently learning backend development with python
-- 👯 I’m looking to collaborate on Machine Learning Projects and Django projects
+- 👯 I’m looking to collaborate on any Software Development Project

 - 💬 Ask me about anything python, backend development and machine learning.
 - 📫 How to reach me: olalekantemitayo7@gmail.com